IBM/cat/README.md

 [![Build Status](https://app.travis-ci.com/IBM/cora.svg?token=3QHapyMs1C2MgHcEzaRi&branch=main)](https://app.travis-ci.com/IBM/cora)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# CONSIST
+# CAT
-This is the code for the **CONSIST** framework, with the entire pipeline to evaluate the consistency of LLMs on multiple-choice benchmarks.
+This is the code for the **CAT** framework, a novel evaluation framework designed to assess the interplay between accuracy and consistency of LLM responses, particularly in multiple-choice (MC) settings.
+This addresses a critical and underexplored non-functional property of LLMs.
 <!--As described in **The Non-Determinism of Small LLMs: Evidence of Low Answer Consistency in Repetition Trials of Standard Multiple-Choice Benchmarks** paper.-->

 <!-- A more detailed Usage or detailed explaination of the repository here -->